 Twenty-two and a half pounds, to be precise (ish).
 That's how many green tomatoes I picked on Oct.
 19 on a rainy day at the end of the growing season.
-Around 12-1/2 bigger tomatoes of various varieties from Roma to San Marzano to Black Prince to an heirloom yellow one, about 10 pounds of cherry and grape tomatoes.
+Around 12-1/2 pounds of bigger tomatoes of various varieties from Roma to San Marzano to Black Prince to an heirloom yellow one, about 10 pounds of cherry and grape tomatoes.
 These plants have been prolific all summer long and I've already processed a lot of tomatoes.

 What to do, what to do.